Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Snell also lists a comparison of DOT vs. Snell vs. BSI 6658:1985 vs. ECE 22.05 requirements for certification.

-Snell revises their standard on occasion, and the Snell 2010 standard will be a fairly dramatic evolution of the Snell 2005 standard.
+Snell revises their standard on occasion, and the Snell 2010 standard is a fairly dramatic evolution of the previous Snell M2005 standard.

 Here's the final draft of the Snell 2010 standard.

-All motorcycle helmets sold in the U.S.A. must meet DOT standards, but they are not required to meet Snell standards.
-A motorcycle helmet that meets both DOT and Snell standards may have gone through different testing schemes, but may not necessarily be superior to helmets that meet only the DOT standard, although many motorcyclists look for helmets that meet both DOT and Snell standards.
-Snell publishes a listing of motorcycle helmets that are Snell certified on their website.
+But it may not necessarily be superior to helmets that meet only the DOT standard, although many motorcyclists look for helmets that meet both DOT and Snell standards.
+Snell publishes alisting of motorcycle helmets that are Snell certified on their website.

 You may hear different opinions about this particular test, and some manufacturers claim that a helmet designed to meet the Snell edge anvil test may end up being heavier than the same model designed to meet DOT-only or ECE 22.05.